adrienbernede/llnl.github.io/radiuss/policies/packaging/Rpac2.md

 > Rationale: This allows users to unambiguously identify the components within their installed configuration.

-Ref: See Smart Libraries Practice 18. / Less restrictive than xSDK M9
+Ref: Smart Libraries Practice 18 / Less restrictive than xSDK M9